solomonakp/React-Autocomplete/questions.md

 - for functional components memo can be used.

 4. What is a fragment and why do we need it?
 Give an example where it might break my app.\
    Answer: by default react component can only return one root element.
-Fragment is used to return multiple react elements without making adding unnecessarily markup
+Fragment is used to return multiple react elements without making adding unnecessarily markup.
+The fragment itself is not returned when jsx is rendered to the DOM.

+5. How many arguments does setState take and why is it async.\
+   Answer: setState takes in two arguments the first argument is a either an object of the state to update or a callback function that return the updated state, the second parameter is a function you want to execute after the state has been updated.
+   It is asynchronous because the state is not updates immediately because it is an expensive action so updates are made in batches.

+6. List the steps needed to migrate a Class to Function Component.\
+   Answer:
+   - Class declarations should be changed to functions
+   - component state should be changes to useState hook.
+   - this.props should be changed to props instead.
+   - All lifecycle method should be converted to functions to be called inside useEFfect hook.
+   - render method should be removed and jsx should be return directly.
+7. List a few ways styles can be used with components.\
+   Answer:

+   - by using imported style sheets.
+   - by writing inline styles and passing it to the styles props.
+   - by using Css modules to write statically scopes styles(i.e styles scopes to a component.)
+   - by using a CSS-in-js solution e.g styled components styled-jsx, fela etc

+8. How to render an HTML string coming from the server.\
+   Answer: Html string coming from the server can be rendered by using the jsx property dangerouslySetInnerHTML.

 run `npm start` or `yarn start` to get the project running